invalidhippo/VODerino/README.md

 - Unzip the applications from the zip package.
 Place the files in the same directory.
 - Open a commandline window and navigate to the location you saved the file.
 - Type VODerino, press enter.
 - The application will attempt to find the required information, such as your Chatterino logs directory in the initial setup menu.
 If it's not detected, open Chatterino -> Moderation -> Logs tab.
 Enable logging and copy the directory and paste it in at the required menu prompt.
 It is assumed required software is installed with their default settings.
+Note: Chatterino must be open and connected to the chat.

 HOW TO USE
 - Follow the guided initial configuration menu.